 In Pittsburg, however, the average commute to work is quite long.
 On average, people spend 34.49 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Pittsburg doesn't have a public transportation system that people use for their commute.
+Pittsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Pittsburg in 2022 was $26,305, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,220 for a family of four.